wookey-project/ewok-kernel/doc/isr_internals.rst

 -------------------------------------------

 It should be highlighted that a user ISR is scheduled with the highest priority.
 As a consequence, it must be fast enough to avoid hindering treatment of subsequent hardware interrupts.
-In that way, it is very similar to the *bottom-half* part of interrupt handlers found in monolithic kernels.
+In this way, it is very similar to the *bottom-half* part of interrupt handlers found in monolithic kernels.

 When a hardware interrupt is triggered, the kernel traps it and checks if it must be handled by a user task.
-If that is the case, the kernel updates a queue structure, managed by the so-called *softirq* module, so that the related user ISR can be scheduled afterward.
+If this is the case, the kernel updates a queue structure, managed by the so-called *softirq* module, so that the related user ISR can be scheduled afterward.
 If an interrupt is triggered while a user ISR is already executing, this interrupt is not lost thanks to the *softirq* queueing mechanism that defers its treatment.